anuragts/Supertitle/contributing.md

-# Contributing to Earn
+# Contributing to Supertitle

-Whether you're looking to raise an issue, fix a bug, or add a feature, we're thrilled you're here to improve the project.
-This document outlines how to become a contributor to this project.
+Whether you're looking to raise an issue, fix a bug, or add a feature, This document helps you contribute to this project.

 ### Code of Conduct